HYBRIT; a collaboration between SSAB, LKAB and Vattenfall

 Coking coal has been an essential component in steel production for more than a hundred years.
 Today, this makes the sector one of the largest emitters of CO2.
 Yet change is happening.
-HYBRIT (Hydrogen Breakthrough Ironmaking Technology) – a collaboration between steel producer SSAB, mining company LKAB and Vattenfall together aim to transform the process.
+HYBRIT (Hydrogen Breakthrough Ironmaking Technology) – a collaboration between steel producer SSAB, mining company LKAB and Vattenfall – is aiming to transform the process.